-The best Oil-free Carrot Cupcakes!
+The best Oil-free carrot cupcakes!
 Yes, I said it!
 And no, they are not dry or dense.
 They are the exact opposite!
 Super moist and fluffy, plus they last this way for days.
-I can not wait for you to try them and love them!
+I cannot wait for you to try them and love them!
 Made with the perfect combination of cinnamon, nutmeg, and ginger, topped with Cream cheese and Mascarpone frosting.
-You don’t what to miss this recipe!
-Plus they are very easy to make.
+You don’t want to miss this recipe!
+Plus, they are very easy to make.

-So for this recipe, I am using Sour Cream instead of oil and it works perfectly.
-It provides the fat it needs and makes the Oil-free Carrot Cupcakes super moist and fluffy.
+So for this recipe, I am using sour cream instead of oil, and it works perfectly.
+It provides the fat it needs and makes the cupcakes super moist and fluffy.

 The combination of cinnamon, ginger, and nutmeg adds so much flavor and warmth.
 The pieces of walnuts add a crunchy texture.
 Oh, and the frosting… Cream cheese and Mascarpone!
-So tasty and not heavy as buttercream.
-It’s an explosion of flavor, you don’t want to miss.
+So tasty and not as heavy as buttercream.
+It’s an explosion of flavor that you don’t want to miss.

 By the way, if you don’t have both cream cheese and mascarpone, you can use one or the other, just double the amount.

-I use a piping bag for the frosting without any nozzle.
+I use a piping bag for the frosting, without any nozzle.
 I just cut the tip of the bag.
-If you would like to create a different shape you can use any large piping tips.
+If you would like to create a different shape, you can use any large piping tip.

-But if you don’t have any piping bags, you can simply just use a spoon or spreading knife to shape the frosting.
-It might look a little messier but it will still taste delicious.
+If you don’t have any piping bags, you can simply use a spoon or a knife to shape the frosting.
+It might look a little messier, but it will still taste delicious.
 The chopped walnuts on top will cover any imperfections.

-Any Carrot cake lovers will appreciate this recipe.
-It’s perfect for parties, birthdays, and anyone who wants a quick and easy recipe.
-Plus a little healthier.
+❀ For all Carrot cake lovers, this recipe is a must.
+It’s perfect for parties, birthdays, or anyone who wants a quick and easy recipe.
+Plus, it’s a bit healthier. ❀

 For a more delicious recipe like this one, I invite you to subscribe to my mailing list, so you don’t miss any new recipes I publish.
 I promise I won’t spam you with unnecessary emails, only with tasty food 🙂